SinghRavindr/EduSync/README.md

 •⁠  ⁠*Hosting:* Vercel (frontend), Render (backend)

 ### Sponsor Technologies Used (if any):
-•⁠  ⁠✅ *Groq:* Used LLAMA model hosted on Groq Cloud for transcript processing and AI-generated content
+•⁠  ⁠✅ *Groq:* Used LLAMA model hosted on Groq Cloud for transcript processing and AI-generated content.

 ---